1951–52 Princeton Tigers men's basketball team

 The 1951–52 Princeton Tigers men's basketball team represented Princeton University in intercollegiate college basketball during the 1951–52 NCAA men's basketball season.
-The head coach was Franklin Cappon and the team captain was L. Charles DeVoe.
+The head coach was Franklin Cappon and the team captain was Chuck DeVoe.
 The team played its home games in the Dillon Gymnasium on the university campus in Princeton, New Jersey.
 The team was the winner of the Eastern Intercollegiate Basketball League (EIBL).